 – What time is it? – I think around 7:30.

-3. preposition, placed in all sides of something; in a circle
+3. preposition, placed on all sides of something; in a circle

-Children’s room was a mess – clothes, toys and crayons all around.
+The children’s room was a mess – clothes, toys, and crayons all around.

 Idioms and phrases with around: